-Article 3.1 Compulsory Components
+Article 3.1 Compulsory components

-3.1.1 The programme includes compulsory components totalling a study load of 60 credits.
-These compulsory components include the optional courses [keuzevakken] from which a student is obliged to choose.
-Students registered for the specialisations English Language and Linguistics, French Language and Linguistics,
+3.1.1 The programme includes compulsory components worth a total study load of 60 credits.
+These compulsory components include the set components from which a student is obliged to choose.
+Students registered for the specialisations English Language and Linguistics, French Language and Linguistics, German Language and Linguistics or Italian Language and Linguistics may take one course from the national Masterlanguage curriculum as one of the compulsory components, provided they notify the Board of Examiners beforehand.